How to Find Amazon FBA Wholesale Suppliers

 Minimum listing number

-Choose brands that have at least 200 products listed on Amazon.
+Choose brands that have at least 500 products listed on Amazon.
 This is crucial because typically, more than half of a brand’s products may not meet your resale criteria.
-For instance, products that already dominate the BuyBox over 50% of the time may not be suitable for reselling.
+For instance, brands where Amazon sells over 30% of the products may not be suitable for reselling because it’s difficult to compete.

 Brand shouldn’t sell on Amazon